 - How to Calculate the Present Value (PV) of Future Lease Payments in Excel

-- Right-of-Use (ROU) Asset and Lease Liability under ASC 842 and IFRS 16
+- Right-of-Use Asset (ROU Asset) and Lease Liability for ASC 842, IFRS 16, and GASB 87 Explained

 The CPA Exam Blueprint also outlines that candidates should be prepared for questions on lessor accounting and be able to “calculate the carrying amount of lease-related assets and prepare journal entries that a lessor should record.”